miukimiu/miukimiu/README.md

 ### Hello there! 👋

-My name is Miuki Miu (real name Elizabet 🙃).
+My name is Elizabet Oliveira.
 I'm a designer who codes!

 I started my career as a web developer, and soon I realized that I prefer the more visual side of the web.
 I love interaction design, front-end technology, animation, and I'm obsessed with making the web fun again!